kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 This problem was asked by Amazon.

 Given a complete binary tree, count the number of nodes in faster than O(n) time.
 Recall that a complete binary tree has every level filled except the last, and the nodes in the last level are filled starting from the left.

+205 (Easy)

+This problem was asked by IBM.

+Given an integer, find the next permutation of it in absolute order.
+For example, given `48975`, the next permutation would be `49578`.